-wogma rating: Watch when on TV/online (?) - That too only if you absolutely love watching hip-hop dance performances.
+wogma rating: Add to “To Watch” list, watch some day (?) - That too only if you absolutely love watching hip-hop dance performances.

 An excuse to choreograph a whole load of dances, though it seemed like one long dance broken by bits of story around empathy and international integration.Read more